BFlorian91/blog-nuxt/content/1.articles/array-method-at.md

 ---
  id: 4
  title: '2022 Array Feature .at()'
- href: #
+ href: '/articles/array-method-at'
- description: 'Illo sint voluptas.
-Error voluptates culpa eligendi.
-Hic vel totam vitae illo.
-Non aliquid explicabo necessitatibus unde.
-Sed exercitationem placeat consectetur nulla deserunt vel iusto corrupti dicta laboris incididunt.'
+ description: 'Really good new for us.
+Now we can access to any index with the method .at()'
- date: 'Mar 16, 2020'
+ date: 'June 24 2022'
- datetime: '2020-03-16'
+ datetime: '2022-06-24'
- category: { title: 'Marketing', href: '#' }
+ category: { title: 'Javascript', href: '#' }
  author: {
      name: 'Michael Foster',
      role: 'Co-Founder / CTO',